thmasTangCN/Balancics/README.md

 └── Ai Alignment File/     # AI Alignment
 ```

-📜 Licence
+📜 Licence：

 This book is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) .
 You are free to share this book, but you may not use it for commercial purposes, nor may you modify or adapt it in any way.

-📬 Contact the Author
+📬 Contact the Author：

 If you have intentions for cooperation or communication, you may feel free to contact the author via GitHub Issue or email: 17125902#qq.com